Ultimate Guide To WordPress RSS

 Tip #1 – WordPress Comment RSS Feeds

-WordPress makes available RSS feeds of your post comments in addition to making RSS feeds of your posts available to online users.
+In addition to making RSS feeds of your posts available to online users, WordPress also displays RSS feeds of your post comments.

-To view this feed, locate the ‘Meta’ section on your sidebar menu (note: your theme may not be configured to display this widget) and click on Comments RSS
+You can view this by clicking on Comments RSS in the ‘Meta’ widget area of your sidebar (note: your theme may not be configured to display this widget) …

-Like post entries, your comments feed content will display differently depending on which browser you use …
+Like post entries, your comments feed items will display differently depending on the web browser you are using …

-RSS comments feed items viewed on Google Chrome web browser
+RSS comments feed items as seen with Google Chrome

-Paste the comments feed URL into a feed reader to view the content.
+Paste your URL of your comments feed into a feedreader to view the feed content.

-(Paste your feed URL into a feed reader to view the content.
-Source: http://feedreader.com/online)
+(Paste your comments feed URL into a feed reader to view the content.
+Source: Feedreader)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: